 - She's also a respected historian, author and skilled communicator in the field of European history, with a deeply broad knowledge of lineage and monarchical history.

 Line of Succession

 Under the Acts of Settlement 1701 and 1703, the line of succession to the British throne used to use male-preference primogeniture.
 In practice, this meant that any male children automatically went before the female children, even if the sister was older.
 Catholics and people who married Catholicsnote were also excluded.
-This was changed in 2011—2013 to absolute primogeniture, meaning the oldest child inherits, no matter what gender; people who married Catholics were also restored, although actual Catholics remained barred (not out of any dislike for Catholics, mind, but because having the monarch, who is Head of the Church of England and protector of the Church of Scotland, be a Catholic would simply be absurd).
+This was changed in 2013 to absolute primogeniture, meaning the oldest child inherits, no matter what gender; people who married Catholics were also restored, although actual Catholics remained barred (not out of any dislike for Catholics, mind, but because the monarch is by definition Head of the Church of England and protector of the Church of Scotland, so it would be absurd for the monarch to also be a Catholic).
 However, the gender aspect only applies to any children after 2011.
-Another change in the succession laws concerns royal approval of marriages.
-Before 2013, anyone in the line of succession was (technically) required to receive royal approval before any marriage in order to remain in the line.
-Now, only the first six individuals in the line of successionnote require such approval.
+Another change in the succession laws concerns royal approval of marriages — before 2013, anyone in the line of succession was (technically) required to receive royal approval before any marriage in order to remain in the line, but now, only the first six individuals in the line of successionnote require such approval.